 Most planer blades are made with oval-shaped bolt holes for just this purpose.
 They allow blades to be moved sideways a bit before retightening the bolts, eliminating the alignment of nicks in the blade that caused the raised ridges in the first place.
 This operation won’t make dull blades sharp, but it will reduce the amount of sanding you need to complete later on planed pieces of wood with ridges.

 One last thing: Whenever you have the cutterhead exposed for maintenance, it makes sense to get your can of wax out again.
 The shroud surrounding the cutterhead eventually gets rough and sticky as resin and small particles of wood stick to it.
-If this build up gets thick enough it’ll encourage planer shavings to jam up, causing problems during heavy cuts.
+If this build up gets thick enough it’ll encourage planer shavings to jam up internally, causing problems during heavy cuts.
 Rubbing paste wax onto the sides of the shroud offers two benefits.
-Not only do the solvents in the wax help dissolve any buildup that’s present, but they also make the surface smooth, slippery and less likely to get grungy before your next blade maintenance session.
+Not only do the solvents in the wax help dissolve any resin buildup that’s present, but they also make the surface smooth, slippery and less likely to get grungy before your next blade maintenance session.

 Feel like a mechanic yet?
 The fresh, smooth boards coming out of your planer will make all the efforts of learning your new trade worthwhile.